chutney-testing/chutney-legacy/CONTRIBUTING.md

 ### Update Changelog file

-Do it first, because changelog updates should be part of the release being made
+Do it first, because changelog updates should be part of the release being made.
+Either do it manually or use a github-changelog-generator.

+#### Using github-changelog-generator

 - Install [github-changelog-generator](https://github.com/github-changelog-generator/github-changelog-generator#installation)
 - Generate the changelog with https://github.com/github-changelog-generator/github-changelog-generator